swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/03-UploadtoS3.md

 aws s3 cp ./{your-file} s3://{Bucket Name}/
 ```

-9. After the copy is completed.
-Verify the contents of the S3 bucket.
+9. Verify the contents of the S3 bucket after the copy is completed via command line (below) or by using the AWS Console.

 ```bash
 aws s3 ls s3://{Bucket Name}
 ```

-Verify the output includes the uploaded file.
-You could optionally use the AWS Console to view the bucket contents.